Two-band Conduction and Nesting Instabilities in Superconducting Ba$_2$CuO$_{3+\delta}$: a First Principles Study: Results for parent phase

 A noteworthy aspect in the AFM state is a gap of 0.2 eV opening at the GGA level without the assistance of a Hubbard $U$ repulsion, which is required in square-lattice cuprates.
-This result seems to place \bco~ in the Slater insulator, versus Mott insulator regime.
+Gap opening without $U$ eliminates the categorization as a Mott insulator, leaving the characterization of \bco~as in the Slater insulator regime, as far as gap opening and the origin of magnetism are concerned.
 The zone-folding due to doubling of the cell along the $\hat{a}^\ast$-direction ($a^\ast=2a$) leads to overlapped bands along the $X'-S$ line, {\it i.e.} on the $k_x=\pi/a^\ast$ plane.
 Then nesting of the 1D FS, evident in Fig. \ref{nmband}(b) that it is near perfect, leads to a 1D spin-Peierls instability, analogous to the lattice-Peierls instability -- symmetry-breaking along the chain is the underlying mechanism in both cases.
 As shown in the band structure of Fig. \ref{afmband}, along the $X'-S$ line the $d_{X^2-Y^2}$ bands bordering the gap have opposite spin character.
+That is not the complete story.
+As in other cuprates, the Hubbard $U$ surely has a strong effect, increasing the gap and moment in the insulating phase and impacting spectral density spectra in the metallic regime.

 Inclusion of the Hubbard $U$ to the Cu ions simply increases the energy gap and the magnetic moment, since the gap is already open in the GGA level.
 At $U=7$ eV, the moment of the Cu ion reaches 0.64 $\mu_B$ and the gap is about 1.5 eV.